-- If the student does not submit the expected numbers of assignment(s) within a period of seven (7) consecutive days, the student and parent(s) will receive a phone call from the instructor.
+- 1. If the student does not submit the expected numbers of assignment(s) within a period of seven (7) consecutive days, the student and parent(s) will receive a phone call from the instructor.
 During the call, the student, parent(s), and teacher will work to resolve any issues that prevent the student from submitting an acceptable number of assignments each week. - 2.
-If the student does not respond to the phone call by submitting assignments within seven (7) days or does not continue to submit an acceptable number of assignments each week, the instructor will send an email to the student/parent to remind them of the importance of submitting work and detailing the withdrawal process, if necessary. - 3.
-If the student does not respond by submitting assignments within fourteen (14) days of the initial phone call, CVA will assume that the student does not intend to remain in the course, and the student will be administratively dropped from the course. - 4.
+If the student does not respond to the phone call by submitting assignments within seven (7) days or does not continue to submit an acceptable number of assignments each week, the instructor will send an email to the student/parent to remind them of the importance of submitting work and detailing the withdrawal process, if necessary.

+- 3. If the student does not respond by submitting assignments within fourteen (14) days of the initial phone call, CVA will assume that the student does not intend to remain in the course, and the student will be administratively dropped from the course. - 4.
 An official final grade report will be emailed to the student.
 If the course withdrawal date falls within the grace period, a grade of "W" will be issued.
-After the grade grace period, a grade of "WP or WF" (withdraw fail, 55F) or failing grade (if over 50% completed) will be issued to their school transcripts.
+After the grace period, a grade of "WP or WF" (or failing grade (if over 50% completed) will be issued to their school transcripts.

 Students from outside Clay County may enroll in CVA full or part time online programs.
-One successful academic year with CVA as determined by the principal may open enrollment to other Clay County Schools with low enrollment.